pravega/pravega/docs/pravega-concepts.md

 ### Ordering Guarantees

+A stream comprises a set of segments that can change over time.
+Segments that overlap in their area of keyspace have a defined order.

+An event written to a stream is written to a single segment and it is totally ordered with respect to the events of that segment.
+The existance and position of an event within a segment is strongly consistant.

+Readers can be assigned multiple parallel segments (From different parts of keyspace).
+A reader reading from multiple segments will interleave the events of the segments, but the order of events per segment respects the one of the segment.
+Specifically, if s is a segment, events e1 and e2 of s are such that e1 precedes e2, and a reader reads both e1 and e2, then the reader will read e1 before e2.

-Pravega provides the following ordering guarantees:
+This results in the following ordering guarantees:

 1. Events with the same Routing Key are consumed in the order they were written.

 2. Events with different Routing Keys sent to a specific segment will always be seen in the same order even if the Reader backs up and re-reads them.

+3. If an event has been acked to it's writer or has been read by a reader it is guaranteed that it will continue to exist in the same place for all subsequent reads until it is deleted.

-3. If there are multiple Readers reading a Stream and they all backup to any given point, they will never see any reordering with respect to that point.
-IE: It will never be the case that a event that they read before the chosen point now comes after or vice versa.
+4. If there are multiple Readers reading a Stream and they all back up to any given point, they will never see any reordering with respect to that point.
+(It will never be the case that an event that they read before the chosen point now comes after or vice versa.)

-4. The existence and position of an event in a stream is strongly consistent.
-IE: If an event has been acked to it's writer or has been read by a reader it is guaranteed that it will continue to exist in the same place for all subsequent reads until it is deleted.

 ## ReaderGroup Checkpoints